Skip to content

 In addition, Emil Wikström’s piece Man With Hoe is placed in the garden, while Victor Jansson’s Fighter stands guard in a niche of the wall surrounding the Villa.
 They symbolize the traditional male roles in the family.
 In the context of the intended use of Villa Ensi, the works comply with the idea of buildings as comprehensive works of art promoted by National Romantic architecture, as do the building’s ideal location within a park and the sea view opening in front of it.
 In the early 1930s the building was converted into a 9-room residence for the family.
 It was sold in 1987 and became a sheltered home for the elderly, operated by the Villa Ensi foundation.
 With the exception of Wikström’s Man With Hoe the sculptures were sold to the new owner of the house.
 Wikström’s piece followed its owner to his new home in Kaivopuisto.

-The work doesn’t belong to the collections of the Helsinki Art Museum.
+The work doesn’t belong to the City of Helsinki’s art collection, which is managed by HAM.

 Read more..